-Figure 5 shows estimates of sex ratios and country multipliers for Bangladesh to illustrate that a relative female disadvantage does not necessarily result in higher female mortality, given the general biological advantage of girls over boys w.r.t. survival.
-As illustrated in the figure, estimated sex ratios for the under-5 age group are greater than 1, indicating that male mortality is higher than female mortality, while country multipliers are below 1 and indicate a female disadvantage.
-In this situation, the country multipliers help to pinpoint to country-periods with unusual sex ratios, that would go unnoticed when focusing solely on sex ratios that are smaller than 1.
+A relative disadvantage for girls leads to estimated sex ratios that are smaller than one (and thus higher mortality for girls as compared to boys) for a subset of country-years, most notably for India for all age groups.
+However given the general biological advantage of girls over boys w.r.t. survival, a relative female disadvantage does not necessarily result in higher female mortality.
+For example, in Bangladesh, estimated sex ratios for the under-5 age group are greater than 1, indicating that male mortality is higher than female mortality, while country multipliers are below one and indicate a female disadvantage.
+Other examples include China and Jordan from around 1980.
+In these situations, the country multipliers help to pinpoint to country-periods with unusual sex ratios, that would go unnoticed when focusing solely on sex ratios that are smaller than 1.